Joint Health Insurance For Couples

 How Does Joint Health Insurance Work?

-A Joint Health Insurance policy works in the same way as a single Private Health Insurance policy.
-The only difference being a joint policy covers 2 people rather than just 1.
+Joint Health Insurance works in the same way as an individual Private Health Insurance policy.
+The only difference is a joint policy covers two people under one plan, rather than you and your partner buying individual policies.

-If you need to make a claim, a claims form must be submitted to the insurer.
+If either of you need to make a claim, a claims form must be submitted to the insurer.
 Again, depending on the level of cover you have, the insurer will confirm if you’re eligible for private care.

-GOOD TO KNOW! 🤓
+GOOD TO KNOW 🧐

 Does It Replace The NHS?